 By Karen Soukiasian

-Or, you may have found them rubbing their head on you, the furniture or the floor a lot lately.
+Other warning signs.
+Have you found them rubbing their head on you, the furniture or the floor a lot lately?
 Is their behavior erratic?
 Are they walking with an unsteady gait?
 Do they seem feverish, lethargic or unusually restless?
 Is that incessant scratching of their ears driving both of you nuts?
 Maybe it’s the strange eye movements you’ve noticed in the past few days?

-Odds are, your puppy or dog has an ear infection.
+Odds are, your puppy or dog has a canine ear infection.
 It could be acute, or it can become a chronic problem.
 Either way, you need to know what to do and when to get to your veterinarian.

 Be aware, some ear infections are contagious, so caution should be taken if you have other pets or if your dog socializes with other dogs.